Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

-On the thermal side, presented in Fig. \ref{fig:cs1_SoCtess}, the natural periodicity of the carrier is longer due to its thermal efficiencies and size.
-Hence, during the first week the initial $SoC_{\textrm{TESS},0}$ influences costs greatly.
+On the thermal side, presented in Fig. \ref{fig:cs1_SoCtess}, the natural periodicity of the carrier is longer due to its thermal efficiencies, size and C-rate.
+Qualitatively, all three planners take similar decisions independent of the battery model used.
+This is because the \ac{tess} has a roundtrip efficiency $\eta$ lower than the \ac{ev} and \ac{bess} , and thus a longer optimization window $H$ is needed for the \ac{tess} to show its flexibility value relative to the \ac{bess} or \ac{ev} \cite{Darivianakis2017AManagement, Prat2024HowProblems}.
+During the first week the initial $SoC_{\textrm{TESS},0}$ influences costs greatly.
 After the first week, the \ac{ems} has already steered the buffer to its desired setpoint.
 This means a high $SoC_{\textrm{TESS},t}$ during summer (high heat generation, low load) and a low setpoint during winter (low heat generation, high load).
 The high setpoint during summer entails 2 risks: overcharging the \ac{tess} (i.e., activating soft-constraint and curtailing \ac{st}) and not capturing negative prices prices due to past short-sightedness (\ac{tess} starting a day with a high $SoC$).
 Even though in the summer \textit{CPBDeg} has the smallest \ac{st} curtailment the ageing models have a low overal impact.
-In other words, integrating ageing models does not change the overall \ac{tess} decisions.
+In other words, integrating ageing models does not change the overall \ac{tess} decisions, since the advanced cell models don't change the fact that $\eta_{b} \geq \eta_{\text{TESS}}$ and a bigger $H$ is needed for the \ac{tess} to present valuable flexibility.

 In summary, each storage system follows a distinct use represented in its terminal set.
 The \ac{ev} follows a soft-tracking penalty $p_{\text{SoCDep}}$, the \ac{bess} follows a flexible daily periodicity, and the \ac{tess} handles medium-term thermal demand.
 Without the design of the mixed terminal set, the non-convex NLP would not converge to feasible locally optimal points, and thus is a key contribution of this paper.